JanHett/minimal-image-resizer/README.md

 # Minimal Image Resizer

-Resize images in batches using nothing but a browser and Vanilla JS.
+Resize images in batches using nothing but a browser.
 This project was born out of the need to conform large quantities of photos to a given dimension on a corporate computer with no adequate software installed.
 Keep in mind that [Minimal Image Resizer is quick solution to make the pain go away, **not a showcase of how to do such a thing properly**](https://xkcd.com/1926).

 ## Usage